Reading at Kingshurst Primary School

 How does it work?

 The schemes are very simple.
-All children have to do is read at home and have their Reading Record filled in and signed by an adult.
+All children have to do is read at home.
+Children in EYFS and Key Stage 1 have their Reading Record filled in and signed by an adult.

 For younger children we ask the children to read their school reading book.
 We recognise the importance of all reading experiences, like bedtime stories, but for the purpose of our scheme we will reward when children read their school reading book.
 We expect this reading will take place with an adult as the children will still need lots of support.